nvhamgit/my-linux-notes/README.md

 ---
 ## Моё железо:
 CPU: Intel Core i3-10100F (4C/8T @ 4.30 GHz)

 GPU: NVIDIA GeForce GTX 1050 Ti (4GB GDDR5 / Low Profile)

+MB: ASUS PRIME H510M-K

+RAM: 16 GB DDR4 (2 x 8 GB)

+---

+## Linux Notes by nvham

+I can call this my personal "pseudo-diary" in which I talk about how I installed and configured Linux distros and how you can do it too.
+There won't be any manuals from Wikipedia that explain everything in an overly nerdy way with geeky phrases; everything I've written is based on my personal experience. (and suffering)

+    [!NOTE]
+    This repository is completely open: you can use any configs and guides for your own systems.

+## Distros that are being here:

+### [Arch Linux]

+One of my most favorite Linux distributions, it has support for the huge AUR repository.

+### [Gentoo Linux]

+A system that I cursed during the first installation and prayed to all the gods to help me, but I still love it for the total control.

+    (p.s. the long compilations of our "cow" still piss me off sometimes)

+### [Void Linux]

+Very similar to Arch, but much snappier, has its own XBPS package manager, and doesn't use SOYstemd.

+### [Artix Linux]

+Same story as Arch but without systemd.

+In plans:

+    [ ] guide on configuring the great Hyprland.

+    [ ] add a section for NixOS.

+My hardware:

+CPU: Intel Core i3-10100F (4C/8T @ 4.30 GHz)

+GPU: NVIDIA GeForce GTX 1050 Ti (4GB GDDR5 / Low Profile)